(800) 989-9020 info@mtelliott.com

 Call us now for an appointment to schedule your personalized tour

-• Start the discussion with your family – Naturally we’re all reluctant to talk about death.
+Start the discussion with your family – Naturally, we’re all reluctant to talk about death.
 But it will be much easier before the need arises, so start the conversation now.
-The time to do it is not when someone is terminally ill.
+The time to do it is not when you pass and the discussion taks place without you.
 Do it in advance.

-• Record your specific wishes in a planning guide – This list of preferences will prove to be an invaluable tool in preventing a lot of second guessing, whether it is a printed or online guide.
+Record your specific wishes in our Planning Guide – This list of preferences will prove to be an invaluable tool in preventing a lot of second guessing.